MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

 > [!NOTE]
 > The SAP trigger isn't a polling trigger but is a webhook-based trigger instead.
-> The trigger is called from the gateway only when a message exists, so no polling is necessary.
+> If you're using the data gateway, the trigger is called from the gateway only when a message exists, so no polling is necessary.

 <a name="parameters"></a>